Home

 In the picture, our friend Deb displays two handfuls of Mega Folder, the conundrum?

 They are conversation pieces only.
 With that expectation, they are just fine, but with any other expectation, they are downright dangerous.
 The mega-size Navaja came damn near to cutting off the end of my trigger finger, when, while snapping the last couple of inches of blade open, a rivet popped, turning the lock into a spring, which rebounded the blade back onto my fingers.
 Luckily, it caught me right across the nail, which the blade bisected.
-You could see bone at the finger tip, but only about a 3/16 incision, with comparatively little tissue damage.
+The cut was deep at the finger tip, but only about a 3/16 incision, with comparatively little tissue damage.
 I was extremely lucky, being particularly fond of that finger.
-I should have known better, but at the time, I was inexperience enough to not see the potential failure point.
+I should have known better, but at the time, I was inexperienced enough to not see the potential failure point.

-The other knife, the example of the giant multi-blade slip joint, were made mostly as advertising draws for regular size pocket knives.
+The other knife, the example of the giant multi-blade slip joint, were made mostly as countertop advertising draws for regular size pocket knives in hardware stores.
 This example is way too big to effectively use blades that size without a lock mechanism.